zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/creating-and-coding-a-requisition.md

 The requisition will then move through your team's approval process.
 Once approved, it will automatically convert into a purchase order and continue through the purchasing document flow.

-For more information on the standard flow of purchasing documents, see [Standard purchasing flows](Standard%20purchasing%20flows.md).
+For more information on the standard flow of purchasing documents, see [standard-purchasing-flows](standard-purchasing-flows.md).

 ## Need help?